Experienced BUI Attorney in Minneapolis

-Providing Experienced & Skilled Legal Representation
+Providing Skilled Legal Representation for BUI Charges in Hennepin County

 There is perhaps no other crime that Minnesotans are more susceptible to than boating while intoxicated (BWI).
 With some of the world's cleanest and most picturesque lakes, it's only natural residents and visitors alike would seek to enjoy the water whenever summer rolls around.
 Unfortunately, this also means the potential for BWI arrests is at an all-time high this time of the year.

-Contact Brockton D. Hunter P.A. online or call (612) 979-1112 to speak with someone regarding your legal options.
+Contact Brockton D. Hunter P.A. online or call (612) 979-1112 to speak with a BUI attorney near you regarding your legal options.

 Just as they do with driving under the influence (DUI) charges, Minnesota statutes establish illegal operating standards if you are piloting a watercraft.
 Whereas the former involves operating a vehicle on "land," boating while intoxicated occurs when you operate a boat, patrol watercraft, seaplane, sailboat, water skiing device, or anything else at your disposal on the waterways and are above the legal blood alcohol content (BAC) readouts.